Go back

 Unlocking precise filtration for gas separations

-Discovered by MIT and Stanford PhDs and published in Science, Osmoses’ polymers operate like filters and purify gas molecules with unprecedented flux and selectivity, all while reducing industrial energy consumption by up to 90%.
+Initially enabled by chemistry developed at the Xia Lab at Stanford, Osmoses polymers were further developed into membrane materials by MIT and Stanford PhDs.
+Published in Science, Osmoses’ polymers operate like filters and purify gas molecules with unprecedented flux and selectivity, all while reducing industrial energy consumption by up to 90%.

 04